perrupa/git-and-code-reviews/slides/Glossary.md

 # Git Repository

-###A Git repository is a directory where files and their history is stored
+### A Git repository is tree of commit objects

+- Represented as Directed Acyclical Graph
+- Stored as a  `.git` directory in your project's working directory

 ---

+# Staging Area

+### The staging area is a commit that exists in the working directory, but has not been added to the tree yet.

+---

-# Git Commit
+# Commit

-### A Git Commit is a "snapshot" of your project at a point in time
+### A Commit is a "snapshot" of your project at a point in time

 ---